jinxynet/jinxynet/README.md

 # About Me
 I’m currently working on improving my web development and database skills, alongside other soft/hard skills useful for working as a developer.
-I’m looking to collaborate with indie teams or OSS projects
+I’m looking to collaborate with indie teams or OSS projects <br>
 📧 How to reach me: jinxynet@duck.com<br>
 🌐 https://161981890energypop-tbacw.wordpress.com/

 ## I try to specialize in the following technologies